fkirc/attranslate/README.md

 ## Allow Manual Overwrites

-attranslate recognizes that automated translations are not perfect.
+`attranslate` recognizes that automated translations are not perfect.
-Therefore, whenever you are unhappy with the produced result, attranslate allows you to simply overwrite translations in your destination files.
+Therefore, whenever you are unhappy with the produced results, `attranslate` allows you to simply overwrite texts in your target-files.

 ## Available Services

-Depending on your configuration, some translation services work better than others. attranslate supports the following translation services:
+Depending on your project, some translation-services work better than others.
+`attranslate` supports the following translation-services:

 - [Google Cloud Translate](https://translate.google.com)
 - [DeepL](https://deepl.com)
 - [Azure Translator](https://azure.microsoft.com/en-us/services/cognitive-services/translator-text-api/)
-- Manual: Allows you to translate strings manually by entering them into attranslate.
+- `manual`: Translate texts manually by entering them into `attranslate`.
-- Sync Without Translations: Does not change the language; useful for converting between different file formats.
+- `sync-without-translate`: Does not change the language; useful for converting between different file formats.

 ## High Performance

 If some texts have already been translated, then `attranslate` won't translate them again.
-This does not only speedup your workflow, but also saves cost for paid translation services.
+This does not only speedup your workflow, but also saves cost for paid translation-services.

 ## Fast Integration

-attranslate is designed for a quick integration into any app or website.
+`attranslate` is designed for a quick integration into any website or app.
-Therefore, attranslate allows you to keep working on the same translation files that you used before.
+Therefore, `attranslate` allows you to keep working on the very same translation files that you used before.

 # Usage Examples